 Coconut water is a serious superfood right now and how amazing is it that we can find it in the form of a pancake!
-They are vegan, gluten and guilt free!
+Osu specialises in these vegan, gluten and guilt-free treat and how marvellous that they can do all that in one.
 Just what we like to hear.
 Find them in East London’s Broadway Market.

 Broadway Market, London, E84QJ, http://www.broadwaymarket.co.uk

 … with mushrooms, garlic, parsley and pepper.

 In London’s very lovely (and very posh) village of Hampstead Heath sits La Creperie de Hampstead that have been serving up their takeaway crepes from a small cart since 1980.
 Very indulgent (as the French like it) and hardly ever without a queue.
 It’s a bit of an institution in the area and one to venture too if you fancy a weekend wander.
 See blog post here.